Loading...

 How to consume Burger without glucose spikes

-Add healthy fats like avocado or a small amount of olive oil-based dressing to help moderate blood sugar spikes.
+Add a source of healthy fats like avocado or a small portion of nuts on the side to help stabilize blood sugar levels.

 Stay Hydrated